sister-software/keywork/docs/examples/custom-document-component.md

 ---

-If you have a custom `<html>` document component, or want to inject your own providers in the render lifecyle, you can pass your component to the `WorkerRouter`:
+If you have a custom `<html>` document component, or want to inject your own providers in the render lifecyle, you can pass your component to the `KeyworkRouter`:

 ```tsx title=worker/components/AppHTMLDocument.tsx showLineNumbers
 import { KeyworkHTMLDocumentAppRoot } from 'keywork/react'